mrmin123/kancolle-auto/README.md

 * Make sure your fleets have the default names for the script to be able to identify which expedition fleet has come back.
 * If the combat module is enabled, make sure there are no ships NOT in fleet 1 that are in light/moderate/critical damage.
 You risk sinking ships otherwise!!!

-## Disclaimer/Warning
+## Disclaimers, Warnings, Caveats...

+* kancolle-auto does NOT configure your fleet for you.
+It is up to the user to ensure that the fleets being deployed are able to complete their expeditions and sorties.
-* I make no guarantees that you won't be caught for using this tool!
-You may be penalized/banned for using this (or any other) automation tool for this game.
+* You might be caught for using this tool!
+Automation is against the rules and I make no guarantees that you will not be caught and penalized and/or banned.
 * If the combat module is enabled...
     * ... this script will send your ships into battle.
 There is always the risk of something going wrong and a ship sinking.
-I have not had an issue with this after weeks of Orel and 5-2-A, but please disable the combat module if this concerns you.
+Please disable the combat module if this worries you.
     * ... and bucket usage is enabled, this script will use them.
 Make sure you can spare them.
+* Sikuli DOES take over your mouse so it will be difficult to do anything else while kancolle-auto is running.
+* If you have multiple monitors, make sure your Kancolle window is on the main monitor, as Sikuli has issues with multi-monitor setups.

 ##Dependencies